 The smaller pieces of meat will be done first, so remove them when they reach 205°F (or at 190°F if you will later be using an Instant Pot® pressure steamer).

 Insert the wireless thermometer into the center of one of the large pieces of meat.
 Or use the instant read thermometer periodically.
-Continue the smoking/steaming process until the meat is at 205°F, or 190°F if you will later using an Instant Pot® pressure steamer.
+Continue the smoking/steaming process until the meat is at 205°F, or 190°F if you will later be using an Instant Pot® pressure steamer.
 Be sure to keep water in the steaming tray in the smoker.

 Remove the large pieces of meat from the smoker and allow all of the meat to rest/cool to room temperature for about 30 minutes.